Fields and Equations of Classical Mechanics for Quantum Mechanics: Pressures 2475

 Using definitions (\ref{4002}) and (\ref{5200}), $\Psi^*\hat{\text{P}}\Psi = \rho_m\bv + i\rho_m\bu$, we obtain an alternate definition for the pressures:

-The sign difference between the two pressures suggests that one of these pressures would be better with a sign change.
-However, since the pressures are not thermodynamic pressures, i.e., they can be negative valued, such a sign change in the equations seems to make little or no difference in the given interpretations.
+The sign difference between the two pressures suggests that one of these pressures would be better with a sign change, and the resulting function could be considered a tension.
+However, since the pressures, especially $P_\bu$, are not thermodynamic pressures, i.e., they can be negative valued, such a sign change in the equations seems to make little or no difference in the given interpretations.
+The other possibility is to use the uphill velocity choice $\bu_+$.

-For the $n$-body case, if $\nabla = \{\nabla_1,\cdots \nabla_n\}$ is also a member of the family of compatible sets, then (\ref{4002}) is correct.
-However, if we do not use this notation, for example, the first definition~(\ref{4002}) is written